OhioGirl93/CS104/hw7/README.md

 Input file should be formatted correctly as described in the HW assignment, but there are checks if incorrectly formatted.

-**INCOMPLETE, rectangles only works when there is no solution.

-**however, it does parse successfully.
+Rectangles only works when there is no solution, however it does parse successfully.

 To run test (my test class for my RBTree and BST Iterator)